 Hybrid Arts Lab

-Hybrid Arts Lab inaugural programming season kicked off On August 29, 2020, with 24 hour Drama, a half virtual / half physical exhibition organized by OSU’s Department of Art 2nd Year MFA cohort.
+Hybrid Arts Lab inaugural programming season kicked off on August 29, 2020, with 24 hour Drama, a half virtual / half physical exhibition organized by OSU’s Department of Art 2nd Year MFA cohort.
 An online component launched on Friday, August 28th at midnight and an in-person installation of the show was open to visitors on Saturday, August 29th from 12-8 pm on OSU’s campus.
-A Livestream walkthrough of the exhibition provided additional access and engagement opportunities.
-The artists leaned into the enduring chaos of the time and instead of trying to create order from disorder, allowed the exhibition and the 24- hour Drama to unfold at its own will.
+A livestream walkthrough of the exhibition provided additional access and engagement opportunities.
+The artists leaned into the enduring chaos of the time and, instead of trying to create order from disorder, allowed the exhibition and the 24- hour Drama to unfold at its own will.

 Throughout this past year, Urban Arts Space supported effective collaborations that advanced strategic priorities and led to measurable outcomes, while remaining responsive to the university community’s ever-changing environment and needs.
-Urban Arts Space's Hybrid Arts Lab, a multi-venue learning lab that experiments with how art is imagined, made, viewed and understood, showcased collaborative and experimental exhibitions, performances and discussions.
-With an inclination toward asking big questions that ignite thoughtful conversations, art makers and researchers in the College of Arts and Sciences were invited to explore new ways of integrating and circulating their creative activity, teaching and research.
-Initially we learned that making the exhibition time and space available was one of the most supportive and generous aspects of Hybrid Arts Lab, along with ensuring that infrastructure (space, time, dedicated staff resources) continues.
+Urban Arts Space's Hybrid Arts Lab, a multi-venue learning lab that experiments with how art is imagined, made, viewed, and understood, showcased collaborative and experimental exhibitions, performances, and discussions.
+With an inclination toward asking big questions that ignite thoughtful conversations, art makers and researchers in the College of Arts and Sciences were invited to explore new ways of integrating and circulating their creative activity, teaching, and research.
+Initially, we learned that making exhibition time and space available was one of the most supportive and generous aspects of Hybrid Arts Lab, along with ensuring that infrastructure (space, time, dedicated staff resources) continues.
 However, we also learned that it was important to create a clear brand that allowed us to communicate consistently with internal and external audiences about the experimental nature of the series.
 Consistent communication and audience data analysis led to diverse and increased participation, attendance, and demand for exhibitions and programming.